Azure/azure-sdk-for-go/documentation/MIGRATION_GUIDE.md

 In old version, if a request is a long-running operation, a struct `**Future` will be returned, which is an extension of the interface `azure.FutureAPI`.
 You need to invoke the `future.WaitForCompletionRef` to wait until it finishes.

-In the new version, if a request is a long-running operation, the function name will start with `Begin` to indicate this function will return a poller struct which envelopes the interface `**Poller`, which is an extension of the interface `azcore.Poller`.
+In the new version, if a request is a long-running operation, the function name will start with `Begin` to indicate this function will return a poller type which contains the polling methods.

 **In old version (`services/**/mgmt/**`)**